Le Verdon-sur-Mer: History

-In the 11th century, the territory housed the priory of Saint-Nicholas de Grave, dependent on Cluny.
+In the 11th century, the territory housed the priory of Saint-Nicholas de Grave, dependent on the Cluny order.
 It housed the monks in charge of maintaining the fire of Cordouan, off the mouth of the estuary.
-The priory is buried under the sands for an indefinite period.
+The priory has been buried under sand for an indefined period.

 Until 1874, the town was dependent on the commune of Soulac.
-This year was also the year of the construction of the Bordeaux-Le Verdon railway line which would open up the town and envisage a future port.
+That year was also the year of construction on the Bordeaux-Le Verdon railway line which would open up the town and envisage a future port.
 The railway line started from Bordeaux in 1868 and did not reach the town until 1875, with the Point de Grave being reached in 1902.

-Le Verdon was initially only a hamlet of Soulac which was a distance from Bourg, which had lived off salt production for a long period of time.
+Le Verdon was initially only a hamlet of Soulac which was a distance from Bourg, it had lived off salt production for a long period of time.
 The other main activities of the village are the exploitation of resources linked to the sea (fishing, oysters, shellfish, etc.) as well as subsistence farming.

-Since the Middle Ages, Le Verdon has been known for its harbor, which is sheltered from prevailing westerly winds.
+From the Middle Ages, Le Verdon has been known for its harbor, which is sheltered from prevailing westerly winds.
 Ships that leave the Gironde estuary park at the harbor before setting sail.